-An employer does not provide their employee with furnished/unfurnished property but does pay the cost of the employee's utilities for that property, i.e. fuel, gas, electric, etc. Is this a taxable benefit?
+- An employer does not provide their employee with furnished/unfurnished property but does pay the cost of the employee's utilities for that property, i.e. fuel, gas, electric, etc. Is this a taxable benefit?

-If the property is a dwelling house, the value to be used is £500 per room, subject to a maximum of 7 rooms.
-However, if the property is shared accommodation then the heating or electricity (or both) value at point 2 should be used.
+If the property is a dwelling house, the value to be used is £750 per room, subject to a maximum of 7 rooms.
+However, if the property is shared accommodation then the heating or electricity (or both) value detailed in the Board and Accommodation section should be used.